 Vasari paints handle well straight out of the tube and they are slightly more fluid than other brands, which almost makes the use of mediums feel redundant.
 These paints are excellent for working in fine detail, due to their consistency, but they may not suit an artist who likes to paint thickly with impasto strokes.

-Cons: You can only buy it online and directly from the site, international shipping costs are high
+Attributes: Really high quality paint, makes traditional lead whites, you can only buy it online and directly from the site, international shipping costs are high

 Buy it directly from the website here.